google/WebFundamentals/src/content/en/android/trusted-web-activity/quick-start/index.md

 <div class="clearfix"></div>

-Trusted Web Activities (TWAs) can be a bit tricky to set up, especially if all you want to do is display your website.
+Trusted Web Activities can be a bit tricky to set up, especially if all you want to do is display your website.
-This guide will take you through creating a basic TWA, covering all the gotchas.
+This guide will take you through creating a basic project that uses Trusted Web Activities, covering all the gotchas.

 By the end of this guide, you will:

-* Have built a Trusted Web Activity that passes verification.
+* Have built an application that uses Trusted Web Activity and passes verification.
 * Understand when your debug keys and your release keys are used.
-* Be able to determine the signature your TWA is being built with.
+* Be able to determine the signature your Android Application is being built with.
-* Know how to create a basic Digital Asset Links file.
+* Know how to create a basic [Digital Asset Links](/digital-asset-links/v1/getting-started) file.

 To follow this guide you'll need: